nimiq/developer-center/learn/protocol/mempool.md

 Even after the verification process went through and after the transactions have been added to the mempool, transactions may not succeed in being included in a block, as they can become invalid when in the mempool.
 As transactions are included in the blockchain, validators first verify if:

-- There are **expired transactions**.
+1. There are **expired transactions**.
 Similar to the verification step of the validity window, when adding a transaction to the mempool, transactions can expire when on hold.
 In this case, validators must discard the respective transaction.
-- There is any **transaction already included** in a block.
+2. There is any **transaction already included** in a block.
 A validator might have included a transaction in a block that other validators haven’t detected, or a validator might disconnect from the network, and once reconnecting and downloading the history sync, other validators could already have included that transactions; in this case, as soon known a validator notices the respective transaction, he must discard the one already added.
-- A **fork occurred** somewhere in the chain.
+3. A **fork occurred** somewhere in the chain.
 Suppose a malicious validator forks the chain, and the following block producer elected is also malicious and produces on top of the fork.
 Eventually, a rational validator will be selected, and the blocks produced maliciously must be reverted.
 Based on this, as soon as a rational validator notices the fork, the blocks produced maliciously are longer valid.
-There are two ways to fix this:
-  1. Transactions are adopted by other validators, and they include them in a block in the longest chain; validators with the respective transaction in their mempool can discard it.
-  2. Transactions are reverted and must be readded to the mempool as they were added in the block produced maliciously.
+There are two ways to fix this: (1) transactions are adopted by other validators, and they include them in a block in the longest chain;validators with the respective transaction in their mempool can discard it, and (2) transactions are reverted and must be re-added to the mempool as they were added in the block produced maliciously.
-- The user's **account balance** has changed between the time the transaction was added to the mempool and the time the transaction was about to be added to the block.
+4. The user's **account balance** has changed between the time the transaction was added to the mempool and the time the transaction was about to be added to the block.
 Identical to verifying the user’s balance made before the transaction is added to the mempool, if the user's balance changes in this period, the transaction becomes invalid as the user's balance is insufficient.
 Validators must update the user's balance in their mempool.